alexcordovac/crud-vue2-vuetify/README.md

 ```
 This is a system for student managament, it takes advantage of Vue 2 and Vetify to create a beutiful UI.
 It also uses a RestAPI request in order to fetch the data.

+Screenshots of this Crud's views were placed on "images" folder
 ```

 ## Libraries used